A Message to Our Clients About GDPR Compliance

 Second, it means that if you want to administer your promotions legally in the EU, you should educate yourself on the GDPR and only use processors who are GDPR-compliant and who abide by the Privacy Shield Framework for data transfers outside the EU.

-Finally it means that Marden-Kane is taking steps to ensure our readiness for the GDPR.
-We are improving data processes across our organization and in our data centers.
-We’re also working on forms that will allow you and your customers to make requests related to removing any personal data that might have been processed by us in relation to a contest or sweepstakes.
-We are accomplishing this by taking the following steps.
+Finally it means that Marden-Kane already took the necessary steps to ensure our readiness for the GDPR.
+We are improved data processes across our organization and in our data centers.
+We also worked on forms that will allow you and your customers to make requests related to removing any personal data that might have been processed by us in relation to a contest or sweepstakes.
+We accomplished this by taking the following steps:

 1. Assessing our data processing and storage practices, and mapping our internal and external processes to identify areas impacted by the GDPR.

 2. Prioritizing and integrating a plan to meet GDPR requirements and updating our security and privacy policies accordingly.

 3. Developing Data Protection Agreements that can be utilized with any third party provider or subcontractor that works with us in the future.

 4. Making public web forms available for GDPR-related customer requests.